Feeding your Labrador puppy can be deceptively difficult. Popular feeding options include kibble, wet food, raw food, and home-cooked puppy food.

 If this is your first puppy, don’t waste any more time – get yourself over to the forum now – we’d love to meet you.
 And don’t forget to bring some photos with you, because we simply love puppy pictures too.

-Unfortunately, this article is almost at its end.
-We hope that you learned a lot about how to feed your Labrador puppy as it grows into a beautiful adult dog.
+Unfortunately, this feeding your Labrador puppy article is almost at its end.
+We hope that you learned a lot about feeding your Labrador puppy as it grows into a beautiful adult dog.

 You now know that dry diets, wet diets, and raw diets can work for your Lab, with a little work, and we have given you some advice on feeding amount, frequency, and schedule.